Charles Oliveira: 2022

 Oliveira was set to make his second title defense against another former UFC Interim Lightweight Champion, Justin Gaethje, on May 7, at UFC 274.
 At the weigh-ins, Oliveira weighed in at 155.5 pounds, half a pound over the divisional title limit.
 As a result, upon commencement of the fight, Oliveira was officially stripped of the championship, and only Gaethje was eligible to win the title.
 This was the first time in UFC history that a title was vacated due to a weight miss.
 After being knocked down, Oliveira dropped Gaethje with a right hand and rallied to win the fight via rear-naked choke submission in the first round, and was declared the number one contender to the UFC Lightweight Championship.
 The win also earned him the third place Crypto.com "Fan Bonus of the Night" award.

 The decision to strip Oliveira of the championship proved controversial in what was dubbed "scale gate", as other fighters on the UFC 274 card alleged issues with the scales.
 Marc Ratner, Vice President of Regulatory Affairs at the UFC, stated that the other fighters were referring to the UFC's practice scale put out the night before, not the one used by the Arizona State Athletic Commission for the official weigh-in; "Some fighters wanted to change the scale from pounds to kilograms, which you can do, and I think that may have knocked it – we don't have any proof of anything, but it may have knocked the [practice] scale out of calibration."
 The night before, Oliveira had stated that he was on weight using the practice scale.
 As a result of the allegations, UFC president Dana White stated that the UFC would hire a security guard to watch the practice scale going forward.
 Ariel Helwani and Dustin Poirier questioned why state athletic commissions still use balance or beam scales, which allow human error, for official weights and not more accurate digital scales.
 Daniel Cormier, Junior dos Santos, and Glover Teixeira criticized stripping a champion over half a pound, an amount that is acceptable for non-title fights, as excessive.
 In addition to citing previous UFC matches that were allowed to go ahead as championship title fights despite questionable weigh-ins, Helwani noted how state athletic commissions have no say in what happens to a championship belt and that it was entirely the UFC's decision to strip Oliveira of the title.

 Oliveira faced Islam Makhachev for the vacant UFC Lightweight Championship at UFC 280 on October 22, 2022.
-Despite not being the champion, White stated that he "thinks" Oliveira will be receiving pay-per-view points for UFC 280.
-Oliveira lost the fight via arm-triangle choke submission in the second round.
+Oliveira lost the fight via arm-triangle choke submission in the second round after getting knocked down with a right hook.